 To submit an ILL request for a book, fill out this form.

 NOTE: If the material you want is available through one of the SWITCH schools (Alverno, Cardinal Stritch, Concordia, MIAD, Mount Mary, Sacred Heart, Saint Francis Seminary, and Wisconsin Lutheran) you can request it through TOPCAT.
-For more on how to do so, check this section on the TOPCAT FAQ page.

 Getting to course reserves